mouadTaoussi/survey-app/README.md

 - **[SortableJS](https://sortablejs.github.io/Sortable/)** : Sorting questions

 ### Contributing
-If you found yourself about to give something to the project (eg: more orianted to open source, improve the app...) we are welcoming you! 😊<br />
+If you want to give something helpfull to the project (eg: more orianted to open source, improve the app...) we are welcoming you! 😊<br />
-Before start, I invite you read the [contributing](https://github.com/mouadTaoussi/survey-app/blob/master/CONTRIBUTING.md) for easier set-up and understanding the codebase!<br />
+Before start, I invite you to read the [contributing](https://github.com/mouadTaoussi/survey-app/blob/master/CONTRIBUTING.md) for easier set-up and understanding the codebase!<br />
 then read the [code of conduct](https://github.com/mouadTaoussi/survey-app/blob/master/CODE_OF_CONDUCT.md) to keep in mind our community standards
 #### Submitting a PR
-If you have an idea needs to be implemented in **SurveyApp**, First Open up new issue with label of **enhancement** and, create a branch in your copy of the repo, then start work on the feature, if you want.
+If you have an idea that needs to be implemented in **SurveyApp**, First Open up new issue with label of **enhancement** and, create a branch in your copy of the repo, then start work on the feature.

 ##### Guidlines to respect:
 - Open new issue if it doesn't aleardy exists,